Sylvie Goulard: 2019: Nomination to be France's European Commissioner

 The EPP group's MEPs showed strong animosity against the Goulard's nomination, related to ongoing investigations by the European Anti-Fraud Office.
 The group tweeted a message (later deleted) reading "Guys, we are going to kill her in the vote later but do not say until then" and attributed to Pedro López de Pablo, the director of communications of the group.

-Many medias concluded that this was a blow for Emmanuel Macron ambitions in Europe.
+Many medias concluded that this was a blow for Emmanuel Macron's ambitions in Europe.
 Le Monde titled that this, after the previous Nathalie Loiseau failed leadership in the European parliament, was another consequence of the arrogance of the French President in Europe, and that the European parliament gave him a lesson about morality.
-On 21 October 2019, two dozen personalities from across Europe, including Robert Badinter, Silvia Costa, David Capitant, Etienne Davignon, Jacques de Larosière, Clemens Fuest, Jean-Paul Gauzès, Charles Grant, Miguel Poiares Maduro, Paolo Magri, Giampiero Massolo, Riccardo Perissich, Etienne Pflimlin, Jean-Marc Sauvé, Giuseppe Tesauro and Jean-Claude Trichet, co-signed a statement that the European Parliament was wrong to dismiss Sylvie Goulard.
+On 21 October 2019, two dozen personalities from across Europe, including Robert Badinter, Silvia Costa, David Capitant, Étienne Davignon, Jacques de Larosière, Clemens Fuest, Jean-Paul Gauzès, Charles Grant, Miguel Poiares Maduro, Paolo Magri, Giampiero Massolo, Riccardo Perissich, Étienne Pflimlin, Jean-Marc Sauvé, Giuseppe Tesauro and Jean-Claude Trichet, co-signed a statement that the European Parliament was wrong to dismiss Sylvie Goulard.

 On 29 November 2019, she was formally indicted for misappropriation of public funds.

+The case against Goulard was dropped in 2023, while it proceeded to a criminal trial for eleven others.